Reframing Matrix (Morgan)

 Reframing Matrix: in this article you will find a practical explanation of the Reframing Matrix, developed by Michael Morgan.
+Next to what it is, this article also highlights how to use it, the role of brainstorming, the background of development and a short summary.
 After reading, you will understand the basic concepts of this powerful tool for problem solving, using different creative perspectives.
+Enjoy reading!

 What is the Reframing Matrix?